bugsnag/bugsnag-unity/CONTRIBUTING.md

 ## Releasing a new version

-- Update the CHANGELOG
-- Update the version number in `src/BugsnagUnity.mm` and `android/src/main/java/com/bugsnag/android/unity/UnityClient.java`
-- Build the package
+- Build the package, ensuring it can be run correctly:

     ```
     rake build
     ```

+- Update the CHANGELOG
+- Update the version number in `src/BugsnagUnity.mm` and `android/src/main/java/com/bugsnag/android/unity/UnityCallback.java`
-- Commit the new build and tag in git
+- Commit the changelog and version updates:

     ```
     git commit -am "v2.x.x"